RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Experimental evaluation

-In our experiments, we have $n$ replicas and $n$ front ends.
-Front-ends generate client requests with a Poisson distribution in the open-loop model~\cite{schroeder2006open}.
-All algorithms employ batching in both front-ends and replicas.
-EPaxos, Multi-Paxos, and \sys support pipelining, while Raft, \mempool-\sys, and Rabia implementations do not.
-A single client request is a 17 bytes string: 1-byte GET/PUT opcode plus 8-byte keys and values, consistent with request sizes used in prior research and production systems~\cite{pan2021rabia, bronson2013tao}.
+In our experiments, we use $n$ replicas and $n$ clients.
+Clients generate client commands with a Poisson distribution in the open-loop model~\cite{schroeder2006open}.
+All algorithms employ batching in both clients and replicas.
+A single client command is a 17 bytes string: 1-byte GET/PUT opcode plus 8-byte keys and values, consistent with command sizes used in prior research and production systems~\cite{pan2021rabia, bronson2013tao}.

+As the initial leader replica of Multi-Paxos~\cite{lamport2001paxos}, Raft~\cite{ongaro2014search}, and \sys, we selected the replica located in Tokyo AWS region.
+We tested with other initial leader replica locations (Sydney, Seoul, Osaka, and Singapore), however, observed no noticeable performance difference.
+In Multi-Paxos and Raft, once a view timeout occurs, the next leader is selected uniformly at random -- whoever initiates and successfully completes the view-change sub-routine becomes the leader for the subsequent view.
+In \sys, we use a deterministic round-robin next leader scheme for each new view.

-For \sys, \mempool-\sys, Multi-Paxos, Raft, and Rabia we measure the front-end observed end-to-end execution latency, which accounts for the latency overhead for total ordering and executing commands.
+For \sys, \mempool-\sys, Multi-Paxos, and Raft we measure the client observed end-to-end execution latency, which accounts for the latency overhead for total ordering and executing commands.
 EPaxos provides two modes of operations: (1) partial ordering of commands without execution (denoted ``EPaxos-commit'' in the graphs) and (2) partial ordering of commands with execution (denoted ``EPaxos-exec'' in the graphs).
-Trivially, ``EPaxos-commit'' outperforms \sys, \mempool-\sys, Raft, and Multi-Paxos because EPaxos-commit only provides a partial order of commands, which enables higher parallelism.
-Hence, ``EPaxos-commit'' provides an apples-to-oranges comparison, however, we present the results in this evaluation, for completeness.
-We also found and reported bugs in the existing implementation of EPaxos code that prevent execution under attacks, crashes, and when deployed with more than 5 replicas.
+Trivially, ``EPaxos-commit'' outperforms \sys and \mempool-\sys because ''EPaxos-commit'' only provides a partial order of commands, which enables higher parallelism.
+Hence, ''EPaxos-commit'' provides an apples-to-oranges comparison, however, we present the results in this evaluation, for completeness.
+We also found and reported bugs in the existing implementation of EPaxos code that prevent execution under adversarial network conditions, crashes, and when deployed with more than 5 replicas.
 Hence we use EPaxos only under normal-case performance evaluation.

-We run each experiment for one minute, repeating it 3 times.
-We measure throughput in commands per second (cmd/sec), where a command is one 17-byte request.
+We measure throughput in commands per second (cmd/sec), where a command is one 17-byte command.
 We measure the latency in milliseconds.